prog4biol/pfb2019/problemsets/Unix_01_problemset.md

     - How many files does it contain?
     - How many directories?

-4. Make a directory called problemsets.
+4. Make a directory called `problemsets`.

 5. Navigate into this new directory called problemsets.
 Verify that you are in the correct directory by using `pwd`.

 6. Use `wget` to copy [sequences.nt.fa](https://github.com/srobb1/pfb2017/blob/master/files/sequences.nt.fa) from the web into your problemsets directory.

 7. Without using a text editor calculate or report these qualities for the file `sequences.nt.fa`.
   This file can be found [here](https://github.com/srobb1/pfb2017/blob/master/files/sequences.nt.fa)
       - How many lines does this file contain?
       - How many characters?
 (Hint: check out the options of wc)
       - What is the first line of this file?
 (Hint: read the man page of head)